chrisArmo/Git-Training-v2/README.md

 ## How To Contribute

 Please fork this repository and then issue pull request to begin.
 Then practice those awesome Git skills.
+Practice really does make perfect.

 ### Copyright